ravenawk/new_pb/docs/blog/posts/ansible_builder_intro.md

 `pip install ansible-builder`
 ```

+## Building an Execution Environment for Proxmox
+### Creating the Build Files

+Let's use Ansible Builder to build an execution environment for managing Proxmox servers.
+Proxmox VE is an open-source virtualization platform similar to VMware vSphere.

 While you can include various files in your execution environment build, the core file is `execution-environment.yml`.